nijeDakic/rss-notification/README.md

 - [x] add better message function
 - [ ] add converting what rss fetch into entry object, as i need it
 - [ ] fix sleep function to just compare time during the day without dates
+- [ ] fix requirements.txt, i installed it outside of venv

 ### OPTIONAL

+- [ ] add preview text in message, this includes limiter on characters
 - [ ] add tracking latest id for extra sekurity

+### POTENTIAL

+- [ ] if there were tags, filters would be possible too
 - [ ] add database for users and sent notifications
 - [ ] add unsubscribing